 Additionally, increased microglial activation, as illustrated by CD68 and Iba1 immunostaining, in the corticospinal tract has been significantly associated with more rapid disease progression55.
 Familial cases associated with C9orf72 mutations tend to show more extensive microglial pathology within the corticospinal tract55.
 Reactive microgliosis has also been described in MND cases associated with other disease-causing mutations such as TBK157, SOD158, FUS59, and ANG60.
 Furthermore, higher scores on a clinical upper motor neuron assessment scale, based on the Ashworth Spasticity Scale, are associated with increased microglial pathology in the upper corticospinal tract.55

-While such autopsy studies represent end-stage disease, these findings are supported by in-vivo Positron Emission Tomography imaging: neuroinflammation in MND were observed using the 18 -kDA translocator protein (TSPO) PK11195 tracer ligand61.
-The binding of this ligand is highly associated with activated microglia, but has also been observed in other cell types including astrocytes, and is associated with neuroinflammation.
-In comparison with neurologically healthy individuals, MND patients showed increased signal in both motor regions and extra motor regions.
+While such autopsy studies represent end-stage disease, these findings are supported by in vivo Positron Emission Tomography imaging, where neuroinflammation in MND was observed using the 18 -kDA translocator protein (TSPO) PK11195 tracer ligand61.
+The binding of this ligand is highly associated with activated microglia but has also been observed in other cell types including astrocytes, and is associated with neuroinflammation.
+In comparison with neurologically healthy individuals, MND patients showed increased signal in both motor regions and extra-motor regions.
 A further PET study showed neuroinflammation in MND to be associated with cortical thinning and a worse disease phenotype as indexed by the ALS Functional Rating Scale62.
 Caution is required in interpretation of these results due to the lack of specificity of the marker.

 Studies of a microglial regulatory protein, Triggering Receptor Expressed on Myeloid cells 2 (TREM2) have also implicated microglia in MND.
 TREM2 is a membrane-bound protein, which is expressed by multiple myeloid cell populations including microglia, and promotes myeloid activation and phagocytosis, and downregulates the transcription of pro-inflammatory cytokines63.
 Soluble TREM2, a cleaved form of the protein, was found to be upregulated in human MND patient spinal cord and associated with improved patient survival64,65.
 Furthermore, soluble TREM2 mRNA has been found to be highly expressed in cerebrospinal fluid (CSF) in the early stages of MND and diminished in later stage disease65.
 In the late stages of disease, TREM2 expression correlated with survival time in MND patients, perhaps reflecting a continued neuroprotective response65.
 A rare TREM2 missense variant (p.R47H) that dampens microglial neurotoxicity has been identified as risk factor for neurodegenerative conditions including Alzheimer’s disease (AD) 66 and potentially MND, although results have varied64,67.

-A recent study by Zhou et al,68 has found TREM2 has a key role in regulating disease associated microglial gene expression in both human AD and in mouse models of AD using single nuclear RNA sequencing, supporting the role of TREM2 in microglial gene expression regulation.
-However, the microglial gene expression differed greatly in humans compared the mouse models of AD, indicating a species-specific role for TREM2 in microglial regulation.
-Furthermore, while TREM2 is highly associated with microglial activation and regulation, the expression of TREM2 by human microglia has recently been questioned: TREM2 immunohistochemistry on human cortical tissue found TREM2 was overwhelmingly expressed by infiltrating monocytes, with little expression was observed in native microglia69.
+A recent study by Zhou et al.68 has found TREM2 has a key role in regulating disease associated microglial gene expression in both human AD and in mouse models of AD using single nuclear RNA sequencing, supporting the role of TREM2 in microglial gene expression regulation.
+However, microglial gene expression differed greatly in humans compared to mouse models of AD, indicating a species-specific role for TREM2 in microglial regulation.
+Furthermore, while TREM2 is highly associated with microglial activation and regulation, the expression of TREM2 by human microglia has recently been questioned; TREM2 immunohistochemistry on human cortical tissue found TREM2 was overwhelmingly expressed by infiltrating monocytes, with little expression was observed in native microglia69.
 Such species-specificity stresses the need for human as well as animal research.

 Cerebrospinal fluid from MND patients has shown high levels of inflammatory cytokines including TNF-α, IL-1β and IFN-γ70–72.
 Furthermore, microarray transcriptomic analysis of human spinal cord grey matter has found an increase in inflammatory signalling in MND, characterised by various interleukins and cathepsins73.